Intergroup Relations (IG)

 Note(s): May be repeated for credit if on a different topic.

-IG 361 - Racial Identities: Theory and Praxis
+IG 361 - Social Justice Dialogue: Theory and Praxis

 Credits: 4

-An integration of sociological theory and praxis in a seminar that prepares students to facilitate dialogues on race.
-What factors hinder meaningful discourse about race?
-What skills promote interracial communication?
-How can we learn to engage more effectively in dialogue about race, power, and privilege in the United States?
-Through readings in racial identity theory, reflective and analytic writing, and experiential practice of dialogic communication skills, students learn to facilitate dialogues on controversial race-related topics, such as affirmative action, immigration reform, and interracial relationships.
+An integration of social theory and praxis in a seminar that prepares students to facilitate intergroup and intragroup social justice dialogues exploring race and intersecting identities.
+How can we learn to engage more effectively about race, power, and privilege?
+What factors hinder meaningful engagement?
+What skills promote both interracial and intra-racial communication on important social issues?
+Through readings on social identity theory, reflective and analytic writing, and experiential practice of dialogic communication skills, students learn to facilitate dialogues on provocative topics such as cancel culture, immigration, and interracial relationships.

-Note(s): IG 361 is identical to SO 361 except that it is not taught by Sociology faculty.
+Note(s): IG361 is identical to SO361 except that the latter is taught by at least one Sociology faculty member.

 IG 364 - Practicum in Facilitating